PalmCityDataset/palmcity/README.md

 ## 📜 License

-PalmCity is released for research and academic use.
+PalmCity is released under a non-commercial license for research and academic use.

 ---